analysiscenter/radial/README.md

 foo@bar:~$ python xls_to_npz.py -l path/to/TEST_data.xlsx path/to/TRAIN_data.xlsx  -s path/to/save
 Done!
 ```

 or if you want to save test and train path of data to different directories.

 ```bash
 foo@bar:~$ python xls_to_npz.py -l path/to/TEST_data.xlsx path/to/TRAIN_data.xlsx  -s path/to/TEST_save path/to/TRAIN_save
 Done!
 ```

----
+#### Removing outliers

 The next step is optional.
-If you have a large dataset making drop outliers could slow train process, to avoid this problem use `drop_outliers.py`.
-In the same time, this function available in ``RadialBatch``.
+If you have a large dataset than dropping outliers in the pipeline could slow train process, to avoid this problem use `drop_outliers.py`.
+In the same time, this function available in the ``RadialBatch``.
 Anyway, following command allows you to run this function with NPZ-data:
 ```bash
 foo@bar:~$ python drop_outliers.py -l path/to/npz_data -s path/to/save